Brighthouse life insurance review 2020

 What riders can I add to my life insurance policy?

-- Disability waiver of premium.
-Waives policy premiums if you’re fully disabled for six months or more.
+- Waiver-of-premium rider.
+Pauses your policy premiums if you become fully disabled and can’t work for six months or more.

 Pros and cons of Brighthouse Financial